Sea of Tranquility (novel): Accolades

 In 2022, the book was listed on Barack Obama's annual summer reading list and named as one of his favorite books of the year.
-The novel has been longlisted for the 2023 Andrew Carnegie Medal for Excellence in Fiction.
+The novel was longlisted for the 2023 Andrew Carnegie Medal for Excellence in Fiction.
 It was picked by Stephen Bush as one of the Financial Times critics’ picks for best books of 2022.
 Furthermore, it was one of Amazon's 20 Best Books of the Year for 2022.

 The novel won the Goodreads Choice Awards for Best Science Fiction 2022.